valeriangalliat/blog/2016/03/looking-back-at-2015.md

 Those 3 years at Aries were really enjoyable.
-We had such great vibes and complicity within the class that the 2 days of school per week felt like a week-end before the week-end.
+We had such great vibes and complicity within the class that the 2 days of school per week felt like a weekend before the weekend.
 These memories will remain etched in my mind.

 ### September 22